Attendance surges at Ohio state parks

 More ambitious road trips this summer could include Yellowstone National Park, Humphrey said, depending on pandemic restrictions.

-Matthew Livingston, of Pataskala, said he’s traveling in Ohio this summer instead of visiting larger cities outside the state, citing concerns related to the pandemic as well as protests.
+Matthew Livingston, of Pataskala, said he’s traveling in Ohio this summer instead of visiting larger cities, citing concerns related to the pandemic as well as protests.

 A trip to Disney World in Orlando was canceled to the disappointment of his young daughter.